zhanglchun/SeqFuzz/README.md

 ## Source Code & Usage
 The source code are located in the [source](./source) directory.
-You can find a guide about how to build&run SyzDirect [here](./source/README.md).
+You can find a guide about how to build&run SeqFuzz [here](./source/README.md).

 ## Dataset
 The dataset is located in the [dataset](./dataset) directory.